genropy/genropy_saved/docs/genro/grid_struct/index.rst

 ============

-    In this section we describe the :ref:`grid`, the :ref:`struct` and we introduce all the components and methods that uses them.
+    In this section we describe the :ref:`grid`, the :ref:`struct` and we introduce all the components and methods that uses them

     **Definition - struct**:

-        The struct is a :ref:`bag` ...
-TODO
+        The struct is a :ref:`bag` to build a grid

     **Definition - grid**:

-        The grid is a ...
-TODO
+        The grid is the visual representation of a struct

 .. _gridstruct_section_index: